kenjdavidson/react-native-bluetooth-classic/docs/content/android/device-connection.md

 All parameters provided for `AbstractDeviceConnectionImpl` +

 `DELIMITER` - the delimiter by which data will be split into messages.
 Defaults to `\n`.
+Passing in an empty delimiter will cause the full buffer to be sent on `read()` or `onDataReceived` - this is an opt in that was requested and added.s

 ```
 let connectedDevice = device.connect({